Zaru238/ExceptionSafeCode/README.md

 ### TODO List ###

-move test executing to the separate make targets make check debug and make check release move clang format settings file to the tools folder
+* move test executing to the separate make targets make check debug and make check release
+* move clang format settings file to the tools folder
+* investigate how conan build works and try to improve conan usage